lynxgav/COVID19-schools/README.md

 ### Analysis

-Analysis of the model is performed using Mathematica Version Number 10.0.2.0 on Platform Mac OS X El Capitan Version 10.11.5.
+Analysis of the model was performed using Mathematica Version Number 10.0.2.0 on Platform Mac OS X El Capitan Version 10.11.5.
 The notebook SchoolAnalyses.nb can be found in the `notebooks` directory.

 ### Figures

-Figures for the manuscript are produced in the notebook SchoolAnalyses.nb and saved in the `figures` directory.
+Figures for the manuscript were produced in the notebook SchoolAnalyses.nb.
+Figures can be found in the `figures` directory.

 ### Output

-Output files produced in R or Mathematica are saved in the `output` directory.
+Output files produced in R or Mathematica can be found in the `output` directory.

 ## Other

 ### OS requirements
-Mac OS X El Capitan Version 10.11.5 for Mathematica notebook Windows 10 Home Version 1903 for R and Stant scripts
+Mac OS X El Capitan Version 10.11.5 for Mathematica notebook<br />
+Windows 10 Home Version 1903 for R and Stant scripts

 ### Hardware requirements